Where next after Everest Base Camp?

 Gokyo

-For those who want to trek to Everest Base Camp, but go beyond this immediate objective, then taking the extra time to reach Gokyo is the perfect option.
+For those who want to trek to Everest Base Camp, but go beyond this immediate objective, then a Gokyo Lakes trek is the perfect option.
 Gokyo lies to the west of Everest across the 5,418m high Cho La pass.
 Crossing this pass takes you away from the crowds on the Everest Base Camp trail and into a stunningly beautiful landscape where three large lakes hang like a string of pearls in the high valley sanctuary.
 There is a small settlement at Gokyo where tea houses provide accommodation and also the opportunity to climb the peak of Gokyo Ri from where there are fabulous panoramic views of many of the Himalayan giants.

 Kangchenjunga